cscart/docs/en/user_guide/manage_products/products/add_product.rst

 #.
 Go to **Products → Products** in the Administration panel of your store.

 #.
-Select one of the products, click the gear button, and choose **Export selected**.
+Select the products you'd like to export by clicking on them.

+#.
+Choose **Export selected** in the **Actions** menu above the product list.

    .. image:: img/catalog_36.png
        :align: center
        :alt: CS-Cart allows you to export all products or specific groups of products.

 #.
 The **Export data** page will open.
 There you will be able to chose the exported fields and change export properties.
 Each exported field is an equivalent of a product property.
-We recommend you to leave everything as is for the first time.
+We recommend that you leave everything as is for the first time.
 After everything is set up, click **Export**.

    .. image:: img/catalog_37.png
        :align: center